lgirdk/boardfarm/README.md

 ```

 ## Documentation
-For full documentation, including installation, tutorials and architecture overview,
+For full documentation, including installation, tutorials and architecture overview and how
-please see <br>
+to run a prplOS demo with  a CPE, ACS, lan, wan devices, please see <br>
 [Boardfarm Documentation](/boardfarm3/docs/documentation.md)

 ## Changelog